sharoninator/Portfolio/Website Security Project.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This project is a demonstration tool for common website exploits.
+It allows you to run a website with very common vulnerabilities, and demonstrates the exploits that can be used against them.
+The exploit is deployed and the user can see how it works, and can read more about how to patch the vulnerability.
+This project demonstrates the following vulnerabilities:
+- Default credentials
+- Insecure design
+- Path Traversal
+- Software and Data Integrity Failures
+- Security Logging and Monitoring Failures
 <br />

 <h2>Languages and Utilities Used</h2>

-- <b>PowerShell</b>
+- <b>Node.JS</b>
-- <b>Diskpart</b>
+- <b>Express.JS</b>

 <h2>Environments Used </h2>

-- <b>Windows 10</b> (21H2)
+- <b>Docker</b> (21H2)

 <h2>Program walk-through:</h2>